The 10 Dishes That Will Make You Fall in Love with Georgian Food

 Gebzhalia is an antique dish from Samegrelo, western region of Georgia.
 It is made from cheese, curd cheese and mint.
 Usually it is consumed with Ghomi, Georgian cornmeal.
 It has a well-defined flavor of mint which makes the dish unique.

-Georgian Corn Bread Chvishtari (also called chishdvaar) is a cornbread with cheese from Georgia's Svaneti region.
-It is also popular in Samegrelo region but made in a slightly different way.
+Georgian corn bread chvishtari (also called Chishdvaar) is a cornbread from Georgia's Svaneti region. it is also popular in Samegrelo region, but made in a slightly different way.

-A thick, aromatic walnut sauce adds luscious body and earthy flavor to this Georgian spiced chicken dish.
+A thick, aromatic walnut sauce adds juiciness and unearthly flavor to this Georgian spiced chicken dish.
 Satsivi is a food paste in Georgian cuisine made primarily from walnuts and is used in various recipes.
 The term satsivi is also used as a generic name for a variety of poultry, fish and vegetable appetizers made with the satsivi sauce.

 Mtsvadi is one of the traditional Georgian food.
 Georgia is a well-known country by its cuisine and mtsvadi is one of the most popular dishes, essentially a skewered shish kebab.

-Pkhali or Fkhali is a popular dish that can be made with many different types of leaves, including spinach, nettles, cabbage and beetroot.
+Pkhali is a popular dish that can be made with many different types of leaves, including spinach, nettles, cabbage and beetroot.
 It can also be made with vegetables and nuts.